On generating series of finitely presented operads: Nonsymmetric operads

-Below we present an application of the above theory for non-symmetric operads with a small growth.
-Recall that a sequence $\{ a_n \}_{n\ge 0}$ of nonnegative real numbers is said to have a subexponential growth if its growth is strictly less than exponential, that is, for each $d>1$ there exists $C>0$ such that $a_n < Cd^n$ for all $n>0$.
+Below we present an application of the above theory for non-symmetric operads with small growth.
+Recall that a sequence $\{ a_n \}_{n\ge 0}$ of nonnegative real numbers is said to have subexponential growth if its growth is strictly less than exponential, that is, for each $d>1$ there exists $C>0$ such that $a_n < Cd^n$ for all $n>0$.

 \begin{corollary} Let $\P$ be a non-symmetric operad with a finite Gr\"obner basis of relations.
 Suppose that the growth of dimensions $\P(n)$ is subexponential.
 Then the ordinary generating series $G_{\P}$ is rational.
-In particular, the sequence of dimensions $\dim\P(n)$ should have a polynomial growth $[n^d]$ for some integer $d$. \end{corollary}
+In particular, the sequence of dimensions $\P(n)$ has a polynomial growth $[n^d]$ for some integer $d$. \end{corollary}

 The proof of Corollary~\ref{cor::nonsym_constant_growth} is based on the general facts about the Taylor coefficients of algebraic functions and on the positivity of coefficients in the system~(\ref{eq::nonsym_system_eq}).